 Through Mount Mercy’s creative writing minor, you will expand your imagination and practice writing poetry, fiction and creative non-fiction.
 Students who study creative writing take multi-genre writing courses as well as more focused writing courses on topics such as the personal essay and creating characters.
 Independent studies are also available, providing students with limitless options of study.

 Experience sets you apart.
 See yourself in print and build a prolific portfolio to share with publishers or future employers through Mount Mercy’s annual creative writing magazine, Paha Review; or the university’s award-winning student newspaper, Mount Mercy Times.
-Sponsor a creative writing contest for high school juniors, and meet and learn from nationally known authors through the university’s Visiting Writers Series.
+You'll also meet and learn from nationally known authors through the university’s Visiting Writers Series.

 Students who study creative writing choose classes in a variety of topics, including: